Pacification of Lanun: Anti-piracy operations

-According to the account of Captain Henry Keppel, on 4 June 1843, Brooke and Keppel organised a war expedition to attack the Iban Dayak of Saribas to take the land along the coast.

-OKP Dana Bayang's longhouse at Nanga Padeh was the strongest and most important, defended by two forts and a barrier of fallen trees that blocked the Batang Saribas River from being easily entered by their enemies.
-Brooke's forces took and burnt this longhouse on 11 June 1843.
-Dana Bayang, who was already old, had delegated the fighting to his three sons: Nanang, Luyoh, and Aji.

-Brooke's forces proceeded up the Saribas to Karangan Pinggai and on 14 June attacked the fort of Linggir Mali Lebu, a chief mentored by Dana Bayang.
-They then attacked the Sungai Rimbas river forts at Sungai Tawai belonging to chiefs Rekaya Antau "Linggang Neneri" and Rekaya Gun "Mangku Bumi".

-The defeated chiefs in Saribas and Linggi from Skrang went onboard Brooke's ship to sign the peace treaty of Saribas.
-However, the treaty forced them to stop headhunting (ngayau in the Iban language), and they refused to sign it.
+Major anti-piracy operations didn't begin until 1831 with the defeat of a major slave raiding party in 1829.
+And with the accession of James Brooke the title of Rajah, gave the Sultan of Brunei confidence that defeating the marauding pirates was possible.
+With undocumented naval actions ensued.

 On May 1862, two ships began their journey down the coast again, shortly finding three of the prahus.
 The water was shallow and the Rainbow had the Jolly Bachelor in tow; her captain, the Rajah Muda, intended to release the smaller ship as soon as they were in a good firing position.
 Brooke confirmed with his Sarawakian crew the prahus were pirate.
 As soon as the Sulus realised they were under attack they began killing the captives while fleeing to dangerous waters.
 Father McDougall later described the engagement: "So we took to our stations, loaded our guns, and prepared for action.
 The leading boat had already gained on the other two and was going nearly as fast as the steamer herself.
 I never saw fellows pull so.
 We put on all steam, cast off the Jolly, and tried to get in between her and the point, but she beat us, and passed inside of us into shallow water, where we could not follow.
 Then she opened her fire upon us, which we returned with interest.
 She, like the others, had no heavy guns, but they all carried three long brass swivels, called lelahs, and plenty of rifles and muskets."
 The bishop went on to say that one of the captured pirates revealed to him that each of their swivels took seven men to lift and there were forty rifles and muskets aboard each boat, or more.